minhkhang1795/xkcdBot/README.md

 And then change directory into the new folder

     $ cd YOUR_APP_NAME_HERE

+## After making changes, commit the code to heroku

+    $ git add .
+    $ git commit -m "Your Commit Message"
+    $ git push heroku master

+Then go and check your bot

 # All done!
 Go play around and make the bot your own.